Random Variable of the Continuous Type

 It is anyway important to remember that an integral is used to compute an area under a curve.

-In the definition of a continuous variable, the integral is the area under the probability density function in the interval between a and $b$ .
+In the definition of a continuous variable, the integral is the area under the probability density function in the interval between and .

 The first thing to note in the definition above is that the distribution of a continuous variable is characterized by assigning probabilities to intervals of numbers.